 National policy response to dementia

 The first federal dementia policy initiative was launched in 1992 (the National Plan for Dementia Care 1992–1997) and succeeding policy initiatives have cemented dementia as a key priority in the national aged care agenda.
-Dementia has also been increasingly recognised as a national health priority requiring a focus on preventive strategies, high-quality health and social care, and investments in medical research (Hunter & Doyle 2014; Department of Health 2015).
+Dementia has also been increasingly recognised as a national health priority requiring a focus on preventive strategies, high-quality health and social care, and investments in medical research (Hunter and Doyle 2014; Department of Health 2015).
 In 2017, the World Health Organization developed The Global action plan on the public health response to dementia 2017-2025 to encourage a concerted international effort to address the global impacts of dementia.
 The global action plan was adopted by Australia and other Member States (WHO 2017).

 This webpage focuses on:

 While this page focuses on the national policy response to dementia by the federal government, it is acknowledged that governments at all levels develop and deliver dementia-specific policies and services.
-State and territory governments also fund (in full or part) essential services like: memory clinics; geriatric evaluations and aged care visiting services; older adult mental health services; hospital to residential aged care transition services; and support for people experiencing behavioural and psychological symptoms of dementia (Mond 2019).
-Some of these essential services also receive federal government funding, for example through the Medicare Benefits Schedule or through specific programs and initiatives (for example, Dementia Behaviour Management Advisory Service, Severe Behaviour Response Teams and the Specialist Dementia Care Program).
+State and territory governments also fund (in full or part) essential services such as: memory clinics; geriatric evaluations and aged care visiting services; older adult mental health services; hospital to residential aged care transition services; and support for people experiencing behaviours and psychological symptoms of dementia (Mond 2019).
+Some of these essential services also receive federal government funding, for example through the Medicare Benefits Scheme or through specific programs and initiatives (for example, Dementia Behaviour Management Advisory Service, Severe Behaviour Response Teams and the Specialist Dementia Care Program).

 Box 16.1: The Royal Commission into Aged Care Quality and Safety